Video Analysis

 Can't fake this.

-Visible radial distortion area surrounding the drone throughout the video
+Visible radial distortion area in the drone's immediate area throughout the video

 When you increase the luminance of the video, it becomes clear that a radial field distorting light surrounds the drone throughout its flight.